Call Today – 386.320.6169

 Why Choose Thomas Upchurch for Your Case?

-Breach of fiduciary duty cases can be quite complex and involve a variety of legal relationships.
-Therefore, it is important to hire an attorney who is equipped to handle such cases.
-Thomas Upchurch focuses solely on probate law, and he has handled hundreds of probate cases.
-His past cases of breach of fiduciary duty have involved a diverse range of circumstances, including classic misappropriation, unaccounted sales of personal property, and self-dealing with large amounts of money.
-Thanks to his extensive background, Mr. Upchurch can help you reclaim what is rightfully yours.
+Breach of fiduciary duty cases can be quite complex; therefore, it is important to hire an attorney who is equipped to handle such cases.
+Attorney Thomas Upchurch has extensive experience with estate litigation, and he has successfully handled a wide variety of cases involving breach of fiduciary duty.
+His past cases have involved a diverse range of circumstances, including classic misappropriation, unaccounted sales of personal property, and self-dealing with large amounts of money.
+Attorney Thomas Upchurch can help you recover what you are owed after a breach of fiduciary duty.

 Contact Us for a Case Evaluation